CGCooke/CGCooke.github.io/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

     polygons[x,y] = shape['points']
 ```

-Ok, now doing some maths....
+Ok, now doing some maths, and work out the locations of each vertex of our hexagons.

 ```python
 from sklearn.neighbors import KDTree